RedisLabs/redislabs-docs/content/kubernetes/preview/create-reaadb.md

 alwaysopen: false
 categories: ["Platforms"]
 aliases: {
-    /kubernetes/preview/prepare.md,
+    /kubernetes/preview/create-reaadb.md,
-    /kubernetes/preview/prepare/,
+    /kubernetes/preview/create-reaadb/,
 }
 ---

-{{<note>}} This feature is currently in preview and is not for production use. {{</note>}}
+{{<note>}} **This feature is currently in preview and is not for production use.** {{</note>}}

 ## Prepare participating clusters

-An Active-Active database can span 2-3 Redis Enterprise clusters.
-Make sure you have enough memory resources available for the database (see [hardware requirements]({{<relref "/rs/installing-upgrading/hardware-requirements.md">}})).
+An [Active-Active]({{<relerf "/rs/databases/active-active/">}}) database can span 2-3 Redis Enterprise clusters.
+Make sure you have enough memory resources available (see [hardware requirements]({{<relref "/rs/installing-upgrading/hardware-requirements.md">}})).
 Prepare each Redis Enterprise cluster (REC) for use in your Active-Active deployment with the following steps.

-## Enable Active-Active controllers
+### Enable Active-Active controllers

-For each each Redis Enterprise cluster (REC), you must enable the Active-Active and remote cluster controllers.
+For each Redis Enterprise cluster (REC), you must enable the Active-Active and remote cluster controllers.
 This prepares the cluster to become a participating cluster in your Active-Active database and only needs to be done once per cluster.

 1. Apply custom resource definitions for the Redis Enterprise Active-Active database (REAADB) and Redis Enterprise remote cluster (RERC) to install those controllers.